stevemuller04/lsys.js/README.md

 * `LSys.draw(distance)`: Moves the cursor ahead by the given distance in pixels and draws the path travelled.
 Use `LSys.rot()` to change the heading.
 * `LSys.lit(name)`: Gets a reference to the specified literal, which is replaced in a recursion step of the L-system.

+### Rules and definitions

+An L-system always starts with an initial sequence of literals, called the **axiom**.

+Then, each occurrence of a symbol can be replaced by another, specified sequence of literals.
+Such replacements are called **rules**.
+They are evaluated in the order of definition.
+This process is repeated as often as desired.
+Common values used here lie in the range of 3-10.

+After the replacement phase, a huge sequence of literals (some of which are symbols, some are not) remains.
+In contrast to many other L-system renderers, in LSys.js the remaining symbols do not have any meaning *per se*, but the user is free to fix any.
+For instance, one often associates the symbol "F" to "move forward by 1 unit".

+All remaining literals are then evaluated by the rendering engine.
+For instance, a literal obtained by `LSys.draw(10)` produces a line which is 10 pixels long.
+Remaining symbols (so named literals) do not have any meaning to the rendering engine and are ignored.

 To define the system, use the following methods.

 * `LSys.rule(symbol_name, substitutes)`: Defines what happens with the specified symbol in a recursion step.
 In each such step, named symbols (as obtained by `LSys.lit()`) are replaced according to the rules by the respective list of substitutes.
 All other literals remain untouched (they are evaluated at the very end, see `LSys.define()`).